-stub.
-(1.)
-In NCS, a program module that transfers remote procedure calls and responses between a client and a server.
+- (1) In NCS, a program module that transfers remote procedure calls and responses between a client and a server.
 Stubs perform marshalling, unmarshalling, and data format conversion.
 Both clients and servers have stubs.
 The compiler generates client and server stub code from an interface definition.
-See also marshal.
-(2.)
-Hooking functions used as extensions to the protocol to generate protocol requests for Enhanced X-Windows.
-Synonym for hooking routines.
-(3.)
-The RPC calls produced by the compiler when an interface is defined.
+See also marshal on page 2-141. - (2) Hooking functions used as extensions to the protocol to generate protocol requests for Enhanced X-Windows.
+Synonym for hooking routines on page 2-108. - (3) The RPC calls produced by the compiler when an interface is defined.
 Two sets of stubs are produced, client stubs and server stubs.
 The application code calls the stub, and the RPC mechanism translates this into a call to the appropriate function on the remote machine.